Boran/cf-php-ip/README.md

 Scaling
 -------
-Then one could scale it up to 2 instances:
+One could scale it up to 2 instances:
 cf scale ip -i 2
 cf app ip
 > Showing health and status for app ip in org boran / space DEV as boran...